Selig Company Building

 The Selig Company Building, at 330-346 Marietta St. in Atlanta, Georgia, was built in 1915 and 1925.
 It was listed on the National Register of Historic Places in 1996.

 It is a four-story commercial building designed by architect Alexander F. N. Everett in Early Commercial style.
 It has also been known as the Pioneer Neon Building.
-Its eastern half was built in 1915, and the westerh half was built in 1925.
+Its eastern half was built in 1915, and the western half was built in 1925.
 It is on the south side of Marietta St., with its own south side on a double railroad track of the Southern Railway line.